operator-framework/operator-sdk/doc/proposals/sdk-integration-with-olm.md

 #### General

-* Operator developers can use `operator-sdk` to quickly deploy OLM on a given Kubernetes cluster
+- Operator developers can use `operator-sdk` to quickly deploy OLM on a given Kubernetes cluster
-* Operator developers can use `operator-sdk` to run their Operator under OLM
+- Operator developers can use `operator-sdk` to run their Operator under OLM
-* Operator developers can use `operator-sdk` to build a catalog/bundle containing their Operator for use with OLM
+- Operator developers can use `operator-sdk` to build a catalog/bundle containing their Operator for use with OLM

 #### Specific

-* `operator-sdk` creates a [bundle][bundle] from an Operator project to deploy with OLM
+- `operator-sdk` creates a [bundle][bundle] from an Operator project to deploy with OLM
-* `operator-sdk` has a CLI interface to interact with OLM
+- `operator-sdk` has a CLI interface to interact with OLM
-* `operator-sdk` installs a specific version of OLM onto Kubernetes cluster
+- `operator-sdk` installs a specific version of OLM onto Kubernetes cluster
-* `operator-sdk` uninstalls a specific version of OLM onto Kubernetes cluster
+- `operator-sdk` uninstalls a specific version of OLM onto Kubernetes cluster
-* `operator-sdk` accepts a bundle and deploys that operator onto an OLM-enabled Kubernetes cluster
+- `operator-sdk` accepts a bundle and deploys that operator onto an OLM-enabled Kubernetes cluster
-* `operator-sdk` accepts a bundle and removes that operator onto an OLM-enabled Kubernetes cluster
+- `operator-sdk` accepts a bundle and removes that operator from an OLM-enabled Kubernetes cluster

 ### Non-Goals

+- Replicate mechanisms and abilities of OLM in `operator-sdk`.

 ## Proposal

 ### User Stories

-**TODO**

-Detail the things that people will be able to do if this is implemented.
-Include as much detail as possible so that people can understand the "how" of the system.
-The goal here is to make this feel real for users without getting bogged down.
+The following stories pertain to both upstream Kubernetes and OpenShift cluster types.

 #### Story 1

+I should be able to install a specific version of OLM onto a cluster

+#### Story 2

+I should be able to uninstall a specific version of OLM from a cluster

+#### Story 3

+I should be able to deploy a specific version of an Operator using OLM and a bundle director.

+#### Story 4

+I should be able to remove a specific version of an Operator deployed using `operator-sdk` via OLM from a cluster.

+#### Story 5

+I should be able to specify one or more [required manifests](#olm-resources) saved locally or have `operator-sdk` generate them from bundled data during deployment.

 ### Implementation Details/Notes/Constraints